quantumyatra/QuantumMachineLearning/README.md

 # Chapters

-**Few More Qiskit chapters will be added in the middle** -00 Course Introduction
+**Few More Qiskit chapters will be added in the middle**
-* 00 Introduction to Qiskit
-* 00 Introduction to the Forest SDK
+* 00 and 01 Introduction to the Course and Qiskit
 * 02 Measurements and Mixed States
 * 03 Evolution in Closed and Open Systems
 * 04 Classical and Quantum Many-Body Physics